Can Dogs Eat Mushroom ? The Risks and Benefits

 • Preparation: Serve them plain, raw, or cooked.
 Avoid seasoning.

-• Benefits: Low in calories, provide antioxidants, beta-glucan, vitamins, and minerals.
+• Benefits: It is low in calories and provides antioxidants, beta-glucan, vitamins, and minerals.

 • Moderation: Mushrooms should not exceed 10% of your dog’s daily diet.